How to Convert Density

 What is the base unit used for conversions?

-All conversions go through the kilogram per cubic meter (kg/m³) as the base unit.
-Every other unit is stored as its exact value in kg/m³, so any pair of units can be converted without a lookup table.
+All conversions route through the kilogram per cubic meter (kg/m³) as the central reference point.
+Every other unit is stored as its precise value in kg/m³, allowing direct conversion between any pair without a lookup table.
+This architecture ensures consistency across all 42 supported units.

 Why does the result show scientific notation?